psteinb/hpc-in-a-day/_episodes/02-01-batch-systems-101.md

 If she repeats this command, over and over again, the output changes.
 So these commands must be running on another node.

 Individual commands are fine, but Lola knows from experience that very often her work requires her to do more complex tasks, i.e. to execute a coule of commands after one another.
-To simulate this,
+To simulate this, she writes a small script that can be run on the node that runs her job.

 {% highlight bash %}
-{% include /snippets/02/submit_hostname_date_script.{{ site.workshop_scheduler }} %}
+{% include /snippets/02/submit_hostname_date.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

 ~~~